Skills gaps are exciting because they mean the industry is growing. In the case of blockchain, it also means that the industry can’t grow fast enough.

 The Skill Gap

 We did discuss the fact that there are uses for the technology beyond crypto.
 However, another recent report found that “crypto developer” is a rapidly growing job market.
 This demand from crypto puts even more demand on the talent market.
+The report mentions that in order to stand out, job seekers interested in various cryptocurrency and blockchain jobs should be familiar with blockchain development languages such as Hyperledger, Bitcoin Script, Ethereum’s Solidity, and the Ripple protocol.

 And the most recent LinkedIn report reveals that blockchain skills are actually the number one most in-demand hard skills in 2020.
 According to the LinkedIn Talent Blog post, blockchain “is the most in-demand skill in the United States, the United Kingdom, France, Germany, and Australia.”
 The post also emphasises that financial services are not the only sector that can benefit from blockchain talent.
 “Recruiters should start becoming familiar with how blockchain works, what its perceived benefits are, and who are the people best suited to help your company explore where this budding technology might have a role.”